i-m-a-n/web-crowler/README.md

 # web-crawler
-a simple web crowler for crawling digikala.com's on sale products
+a simple web crawler for crawling digikala.com's on sale products

+before running crawler2.py you need to install dryscrape: apt install dryscrape